Our Mission

 We are building a community of individuals with shared experiences.
 These relationships serve as a support network for individuals with communication challenges as well as their loved ones.

-Chat In The Park 2024
+C.H.A.T In The Park 2025

 Check out the photos from this year’s fundraiser!

-If you have questions about hearing loss, visit them in Edmonton and Sherwood Park, AB for help.
+Visit them in Edmonton and Sherwood Park, AB for help.
 Check out their website to learn more.

 Read our most recent CHAT Society Newsletter!